-Some things are easy to lie about: a resume, history, past events, who said what.
+Some things are easy to lie about: a resume, history, past events, who said what, who you are.

 Some things are impossible to lie about.
-How you dance, or juggle, or play music – an expressive display of skill inevitably tells a truthful story.
+How you dance, or juggle, or play music – skill inevitably tells a truthful story.

 It’s a story of years – commitment, dedication, focus.
 It shows how broadly you see, and how deeply, whether you pay attention to detail.
 Skill requires humility, inspiration, an incessant drive to improve, never being satisfied; being sensitive to people around you, incorporating feedback, stepping past your ego.
-Subtle motion, every thought and feeling expressed consciously or unconsciously, tells a deeper story of character, if one knows how to listen.
+If one knows what to listen for, a deeper story of character is revealed in the subtleties of every human motion.

 Anyone can do a dance move poorly.
-It says nothing of how long you’ve danced, or what you care about, or who you are.
+It says nothing of how long you’ve danced, or what you care about, or who you really are.
 But a move executed flawlessly speaks volumes.
-There is no way to get there other than through a remarkable story of personal strength and resilience.
+There is no way to attain that other than through a remarkable story of personal strength and resilience.

-Sometimes, I forget why I do what I do, I forget who I am, and how I got to where I am.
+Sometimes, I forget why I do what I do, I forget even who I am, or how I got to where I am.
 It gets lost in the noise of everyday life, gossip, plans that don’t work out.

-It was not an easy time in my life, and through the trials, I committed to making something out of the time I have.
-To living with purpose, and doing my best, in every moment.
+It was one of the most difficult times in my life, but through those trials I committed to making it amount to something meaningful, and using the time I have wisely, living with purpose; doing my best, in every moment.

 Imprints on your soul can not be bought or stolen, only earned.
 Thousands of hours of committed, dedicated practice imprint an undying flame – a reminder to keep going forward with purpose, leave fears and doubts behind, and push past disbelief, resistance, and the inescapable negativity of those around.